Nouri Abusahmain

-Nouri Abusahmain (نوري أبو سهمين; born October 25, 1956) is a Libyan politician.
-He is a major figure on the Islamist side of the 2014 Libyan Conflict and founder of the LROR group which is considered "terrorist" by the internationally recognized Libyan parliament.
-He is reported to have rigged proceedings of the General National Congress while serving as its president.
+Nouri Abusahmain (نوري أبو سهمين; born October 25, 1956) is a Libyan politician who served as the President of the General National Congress (GNC) of Libya from 2013 to 2016, when the GNC dissolved itself and was succeeded by the Government of National Accord under the terms of the Libyan Political Agreement.
+He was a major figure on the Islamist side of the second Libyan civil war and is the founder of the Libya Revolutionaries Operations Room (LROR), which is recognized as a terrorist organization by the Libyan House of Representatives.
+He is reported to have rigged proceedings of the GNC while serving as its president.

 Biography

 He was originally elected to the GNC as member for Zuwarah.
 He had some support from the Muslim Brotherhood, but stood as an independent candidate.
 He has denied strong links with the Muslim Brotherhood.

 In 2013, he was the Islamist candidate for president of the Libyan General National Congress, but was considered a compromise candidate acceptable to more liberal members of the congress.
 As a result, he became GNC president on 25 June 2013.
 He had the support of the Muslim Brotherhood's party, the Justice and Construction Party, in his election.
 On becoming GNC president, Abusahmain was the first Libyan Berber to attain a national leadership role since the Tripolitanian Republic of 1918–22.
 Abusahmain immediately set up an Islamist armed group, the LROR, which attempted an Islamist coup in October 2013.
 He suppressed debates and inquiries which the Islamist part of the GNC did not want, including a debate over his alleged illegal diversion of money towards the LROR.

 During Abusahmain's presidency of the GNC and subsequent to GNC's decision to enforce sharia law in December 2013, gender segregation and compulsory hijab were being imposed in Libyan universities from early 2014, provoking strong criticism from Women's Rights groups.